Best Electric Impact Wrenches For 2017

-Take a look at this list of the best electric impact wrenches of 2015 – as of today, these are the only ones that you should be considering.
+Take a look at this list of the best electric impact wrenches for 2017 – as of December, these are the only ones that you should be considering.
 Whoever you are, one of these wrenches will suit your needs.

 #1 – Ingersoll-Rand W7150-K2

 We thought we’d follow up the #1 corded electric impact wrench with our opinion of the #1 cordless – the W7150-K2 from Ingersoll-Rand.

 Now… before we begin, know that the price is $454.45.
 But if you’re using impact wrenches a lot, the improved experience with the W7150-K2 can be well worth the extra price.

 - 1,100 ft-lbs of torque and 780 ft-lbs of reverse torque – this is UNHEARD OF for cordless wrenches!

 - Steel-lined with aluminum – this makes the wrench light (6.8 pounds) and nearly bulletproof in terms of durability